gvsurenderreddy/EvilLimeChat/README.md

 * Fake CTCP version reply
 * Random name every launch
 * Autojoin forced on added channels (helps ban evasion)
+* CTCP dont respond
+* DCC dont respond
+* force join all saved channels
+* hostname ban evader (disconnect, change hostname, nickname, and whatever else) (with fast reconnect)

+note: To use the IP ban evader you have to set up n VPNs in the form "<VPN Name> #" ... currently it's hardcoded to 40 "CyberHost" VPNs but you can change the name and amount to anything you want in the code.
+Look at the ipEvade function in IRCClient.m.
+It probably won't even work probably without this set up properly or disabled.
+But not just AS-IS.
+Look at the code.

+DONT HAVE, PLANNED:

+* disconnect/reconnect spammer

+IRC exploits not yet implemented

+crapflooding - self explanatory

+IP ban evader (disconnect, reconfigure VPN, reconnect, rejoin)

+moderation mode challenger - join and leave with random names annoyingly

+MESSAGE spammer.. just spam a ton of messages. somewhat annoying.

+geolocate anyone via right click. (and maybe get the weather)

+IP2Skype support… resolve people’s Skype

+regular (slow) floods (channel/message…)

+SHOUT OUTS TO 2600

 ## Thanks To